 An insider’s tip: There is no need to go inside the resort to access the beach.
-A small road between Kota beach and Marlin beach resort is available for the public to enter, even at night time if you want go on a stargazing or plan a milky way shoot.
+A small road between Kota beach and Marlin beach resort is available for public, even at night time if you want to go on a stargazing or plan a milky way shooting activity.

 MARLIN’S BEACH (situated just beside Kota beach)

-Description: The beach share the same shore with Kota beach but with some rooms more affordable compared to its neighbor.
+Description: The beach shares the same shore with Kota beach but with some rooms more affordable compared to its neighbor.
 Click here to check rate and availability.

 AMIHAN CABANA BEACH

-Bantayan Land tour (the order of these 7 top attractions in Bantayan in land is based on its distance from MJ Square, an arcade of restaurants in Santa Fe)
+The order of these 7 top attractions in Bantayan is based on its distance from MJ Square, an arcade of restaurants in Santa Fe.

-Description: This new attraction in Santa Fe will showcase hundreds of butterflies that come in 14 species.
-The garden dedicates an area where you can witness the transformation of a butterfly through in its lifetime.
+- Description: This new attraction in Santa Fe showcases hundreds of butterflies that come in 14 species.
+Butterfly garden dedicates an area where you can witness the transformation of a butterfly through its lifetime.
 Entrance fee is P100 for adults and P50 for kids.
 Contact them at +63 916 274 2321.

 GERMAN RUINS & CLIFF DIVING SITE

-Description: A ruin of a house destroyed by typhoon Yolanda.
+- Description: German Ruin is a house destroyed by typhoon Yolanda.
 A few distance from it is a 20-feet cliff where you can jump off for a dip.
 For the faint-hearted, a staircase down to the waters can be found a few walking steps from the cliff.

 OGTONG CAVE RESORT

 OMAGIECA MANGROVE GARDEN

-Description: A conservation area for mangrove.
-The place is explored through a snake-like boardwalk which has watchtowers in some of its curves.
+- Description: Omagieca Garden is conservation area for mangrove.
+The place is explored through a snake-like boardwalk which has watchtowers on some of its curves.
 Come here during high tide to see the mangrove on its full beauty.
 Entrance fee is P50.
 You can also find the only “Camp Sawi” signboard in this area, as the one in Kota beach has already been removed.

-Description: The sweet remains of a colonial-era fortress which is often visited for its historic value.
+- Description: Kota Park safekeeps the remains of a colonial-era fortress which is often visited for its historic value.

 ST. PETER & PAUL CHURCH

-Description: A 5-century old Roman Catholic church located at Bantayan proper.
+- Description: The Roman Catholic church is 5-century old located at Bantayan proper.

 Extreme Outdoor activities